-Article 11.8.
-Conditions for Participation
+Article 11.8: Conditions for Participation

-1. A procuring entity shall limit any conditions for participation in a procurement to those conditions that ensure that a supplier has the legal and financial capacities and the commercial and technical abilities to fulfil the requirements of that procurement.

-2. In establishing the conditions for participation, a procuring entity:

-(a) shall not impose the condition that, in order for a supplier to participate in a procurement, the supplier has previously been awarded one or more contracts by a procuring entity of a given Party or that the supplier has prior work experience in the territory of that Party, unless this condition is objectively justifiable and linked to the subject matter of the procurement; and

-(b) may require relevant prior experience if essential to meet the requirements of the procurement.

-3. In assessing whether a supplier satisfies the conditions for participation, a procuring entity shall:

-(a) evaluate the financial capacity, the commercial and technical abilities of a supplier on the basis of that supplier's business activities both inside and outside the territory of the Party of the procuring entity (1); and
+- 1. A procuring entity shall limit any conditions for participation in a procurement to those conditions that ensure that a supplier has the legal and financial capacities and the commercial and technical abilities to fulfil the requirements of that procurement. - 2.
+In establishing the conditions for participation, a procuring entity: - (a) shall not impose the condition that, in order for a supplier to participate in a procurement, the supplier has previously been awarded one or more contracts by a procuring entity of a given Party or that the supplier has prior work experience in the territory of that Party, unless this condition is objectively justifiable and linked to the subject matter of the procurement; and - (b) may require relevant prior experience if essential to meet the requirements of the procurement. - 3.
+In assessing whether a supplier satisfies the conditions for participation, a procuring entity shall: - (a) evaluate the financial capacity, the commercial and technical abilities of a supplier on the basis of that supplier's business activities both inside and outside the territory of the Party of the procuring entity1; and - (b) base its evaluation solely on the conditions that the procuring entity has specified in advance in notices or tender documentation. - 4.
+If there is supporting evidence, a Party, including its procuring entities, may exclude a supplier on grounds such as: - (a) bankruptcy or insolvency; - (b) false declarations;

-(1) For greater certainty, it is the responsibility of the supplier to provide accurate information, and the procuring entity may reasonably rely on information provided to it by the supplier.

-(b) base its evaluation solely on the conditions that the procuring entity has specified in advance in notices or tender documentation.

-4. If there is supporting evidence, a Party, including its procuring entities, may exclude a supplier on grounds such as:

-(a) bankruptcy or insolvency;

-(b) false declarations;